openmarketing/calcom/README.md

 **Replace listing projects with answering what type of projects to focus on -** Listing projects would limit me to a local optimum, I'd rather craft a plan that answers what kind of marketing should be the focus: product marketing, sales marketing, social and content creation, or more (see [marketing specializations](https://github.com/openmarketing/calcom/blob/main/marketing-types) from _Elad Gil's High Growth Handbook_).

-**Explore going all-in on Enterprise -** The Enterprise product brings more growth predictability than the Infrastructure one to unlock series B, which I assume is the next goal unless Infrastructure already has traction and/or your board is unusually long-term focused, so intentionally excluded the Stripe like product marketing playbook from this exercise.
+**Explore going all-in on Enterprise -** The Enterprise product brings more growth predictability than the Infrastructure one to unlock series B, which I assume is the next goal unless Infrastructure already has traction and/or your board is unusually long-term focused, so intentionally excluded the dev focused, Stripe-like product marketing playbook from this exercise.
 I'll check the data on day 1.

 **Replace onboarding on internal docs by running projects with deliverables -** reading docs is usually inefficient.
 Getting reviews on deliverables will align us faster.
 For example, instead of "studying users", I'll interview some to create case studies.